kimdesok/whole-slide-cnn/README.md

 ## Results (Draft)

 ### 1. Performance of Resnet 34 with the WSI at 1x magnification
 We first tried the training with the Resnet34, initialized by the weights obtained by training with Imagenet.
-The image size was set to be at 5500 x 5500 with the Resize factor of 0.05, representing the magnification at 1x.
+The image size was set to be at 5500 x 5500 with the resize factor of 0.05, representing the magnification at 1x.
 The loss and accuracy curves were plotted upon training the model through 100 epochs.
 The validation accuracy reached about 0.68 with the validation loss of 0.64.
 ![image](https://user-images.githubusercontent.com/64822593/201547097-89a4b7f7-9218-4250-964d-1f564bb60266.png)

 ### 2. Performance of Resnet 50 with the WSI at 1x and 2x magnification